 Vinyl and fiber cement siding are both prized for their durability.
 Fiber cement siding is resistant to rot, mold, and pests.
 It isn’t easily affected by heat and fire.
 Vinyl siding, too, doesn’t attract pests, rot, or mold.
 It’s fire retardant, which means that it can melt and warp if it is exposed to fire or other means of excessive heat.

-Since 1992, EC Roofing has been providing Baltimore homeowners with high-quality siding and other home services.
+Since 1992, EC Roofing has been providing Howard County homeowners with high-quality siding and other home services.
 For more information on vinyl vs cement-fiber siding, assistance with making a decision about which is best for your home, or to schedule a free estimate, call us at 410.237.8046 or contact us using our convenient form today!